 Who can take part

 Organisations: any public or private organisation can apply on behalf of a group of young people (please note this is a youth-led activity)

-Young people: a group of minimum five young people aged 18-30 from an EU Member State.
+Young people: a group of a minimum of five young people aged 18-30 from an EU Member State.
 They must be registered on the European Solidarity Corps portal to initiate and participate in a Solidarity Project.